 There must exist a paradigm, a practical model for social change that includes an understanding of ways to transform consciousness that are linked to efforts to transform structures.

-We cannot undo centuries of inequalities – across race, gender, class, sexuality and ability – with a ‘cheeky webinar’.
+We cannot undo centuries of inequalities – across race, gender, class, sexuality, faith and ability – with a ‘cheeky webinar’.
 Suggesting we can belittles the nature of these issues.

 We know that investment of time and thought is needed to unlearn inequalities and that learning and practice go hand in hand.
+We estimate that it takes about 27 hours of intensive education (3.5 days) for a paradigm shift to have been cultivated and put in action.
 We also recognise that organisations are busy places.

-- Honour the time required for this important work;
+- Honours the time required for this important work;

-- Support participants to give the best of themselves; and
+- Supports participants to give the best of themselves; and

-- Enable the high impact reflective and practical element of our programme, both in terms of content and structure.
+- Enables the high impact reflective and practical element of our programme, both in terms of content and structure.

 It also makes possible “buddying-up” participants.
 Doing this supports participants to commit to small actions between workshops, for which their buddy will hold them to account, as well as provide the institutional solidarity required to bring about change.